SimplyRobotic/Assessment4/ReadMe.txt

 22/07/21 - Added Camera Following Player and Camera Bounds.
 25/07/21 - Collectible issues - conflict with the PlayerController script's method for handling collisions.
 Trying to find a workaround.
 29/07/21 - Changed Character Controller to both fix collision issues and add animation state machines.
+4/08/21 - Animation state machines couldn't be added.
+4/08/21 - Changed Character Controller to a more simple one, which works perfectly.
+This also fixed all collision issues.
+Added death and respawn mechanic, but this made it so the camera doesn't follow the player anymore.
+This issue is being worked on.